alibaba/feathub/README.md

 observed feature ETL job patterns.
 These optimizations are automatically applied to ETL jobs compiled from the declarative feature definitions, much like how SQL optimizations are applied.
-- **Assisted feature monitoring**: FeatHub provides [built-in metrics](docs/content/metric-stores) to monitor the quality of features and alert users to issues such as feature drift.
-This helps to improve the accuracy and reliability of machine learning models.
 - **Facilitated feature sharing**: FeatHub allows developers to register and query feature definitions in a persistent [feature registry](docs/content/registries).
 This capability reduces the duplication of